- There are many species of snake living in the Congo River drainage, some of which are highly dangerous.

 10. Rhinoceros Viper

 Named for the hornlike scales on their noses, these snakes of the Congo River grow up to 48 inches long and have heavy bodies.
 They’re built for life on the ground.
 Combinations of yellow, brown, red, and green scales in varying patterns make the rhinoceros viper almost impossible to see among the leaf litter of the forest floor.
-These snakes eat small mammals, amphibians, and occasionally fish.
+These snakes eat small mammals, amphibians, and occasionally fish and are highly venomous.

 Discover the "Monster" Snake 5X Bigger than an Anaconda